WilliamJGrace/CV/README.md

 **Mind** (July '20 to Present)  -
 *Volunteer Developer*

-- Tasked with building a product to help automate a time-consuming process using AWS Microservices
+- Tasked with building a product to help automate a time-consuming process using AWS

 - Working with the client to ensure we deliver a usable and manageable product